vuejs/vuex/docs/en/api.md

   })
   ```

+- **replaceState(state: Object)**

+  Replace the store's root state.
+Use this only for state restoration / time-travel purposes.

 - **watch(getter: Function, cb: Function, [options: Object])**

   Reactively watch a getter function's return value, and call the callback when the value changes.
 The getter receives the store's state as the only argument.
 Accepts an optional options object that takes the same options as Vue's `vm.$watch` method.